Xico Sá

 Francisco Reginaldo de Sá Menezes, also known as Xico Sá, (born 6 October 1962) is a Brazilian journalist and writer.
 He was born in Crato, Ceará and grew up in Recife, where he began his career.

-An award-winning journalist, Xico Sá is also the author of more than a dozen books, including Big Jato (2012) which was nominated for the São Paulo Prize for Literature.
+Xico Sá is the author of more than a dozen books, including Big Jato (2012) which was nominated for the São Paulo Prize for Literature.

 He has collaborated to the newspapers Folha de S. Paulo, Diário do Nordeste, and O Tempo, among others.
 In television, he was a panelist for programs such as Saia Justa and Papo de Segunda for GNT, and Cartão Verde for TV Cultura.